-What does the collapse of a once healthy market for top sports talent say about how data analytics is transforming free markets everywhere?
+What does the collapse of a once healthy market for top sports talent say about how data analytics is transforming traditional markets everywhere?

 For the past 40 years, Major League Baseball’s off-season has been dominated by a frenzied bidding war to sign available free-agents.
 But this year, everything changed—the free-agent market froze.
 For months, almost none of the 200 free agents were signed.
 So what happened?
 And what does the market shift mean for the future of America’s pastime?